Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Spatiotemporal Model

 \section{Spatiotemporal Model}

-We consider that the data is generated by an univariate spatiotemporal process $\{Y(t, \xvec{s}): t \in D_t; \xvec{s} \in D_s\}$, where $D_t$ is the temporal domain and $D_s$ is the spatial domain of the process.
-The most common way is to consider discrete time points, such that the temporal domain can be defined as subset of all integers $\mathds{Z}$.
-However, our approach is also suitable for continuous spatiotemporal series, i.e., $D_t \subseteq \mathds{R}$.
-The spatial domain $D_s$ can either be defined as subset of the $d$-dimensional real numbers, $D_s \subseteq \mathds{R}^d$, or as subset of the $d$-dimensional integers $\mathds{Z}^d$.
-For the first case, continuous spatial processes and point processes are covered, e.g., data of ground-level measurement stations ($d = 2$), financial or economic data of certain regions, states, municipalities ($d = 2$), or atmospheric or satellite data ($d = 3$).
-In contrast, the second case covers all kind of spatial lattice data, like images ($d = 2$), CT scans ($d = 3$), or raster data ($d = 2$).
-Moreover, the locations $\xvec{s}$ can also be understood as vector of $d$ characteristics associated with $Y$.
-For economic studies, like for instance on regional labor markets, these characteristics could comprise the region's population, gross domestic product, area etc. However, note that $D_s$ should have positive volume (see \citealt{Cressie93}).
+We consider that the data is generated by a univariate spatiotemporal process {$\{Y_t(\xvec{s}): t \in \xcal{D}_t, \xvec{s} \in \xcal{D}_s\}$}, where {$\xcal{D}_t$} is the temporal domain and {$\xcal{D}_s$} is the spatial domain of the process. {Regarding the temporal domain, we consider discrete time points which are typically regularly spaced, but could also be irregularly spaced.} The most common method would be to consider {$\xcal{D}_t$} as a subset of all integers $\xset{Z}$.
+The spatial domain $\xcal{D}_s$ can either be defined as a {discrete} subset of the $d$-dimensional real numbers, $\xcal{D}_s \subseteq \xset{R}^d$, or as a {discrete} subset of the $d$-dimensional integers $\xset{Z}^d$.
+For the first case, {geostatistical} and marked point processes are covered,{\footnote{{Note that our focus is not on modelling the (random) locations of the process, but primarily on the dependence in the marks.
+Moreover, we later assume that the points do not change across time.}}} e.g., data of ground-level measurement stations ($d = 2$), {{areal} data {on irregular polygons}, like} financial or economic data of certain regions, states, municipalities ($d = 2$), or atmospheric and satellite data ($d = 3$).
+In contrast, the second case covers all kinds of spatial lattice data, such as images ($d = 2$), CT scans ($d = 3$) or raster data ($d = 2$).
+Moreover, the locations $\xvec{s}$ can also be understood as vectors of $d$ characteristics that are associated with $Y$.
+For economic studies, such as those of regional labor markets, these characteristics could comprise the region's population, gross domestic product, area, and other factors.
+It is important to note that our methods cannot be used for spatial kriging at unknown locations as it is often done in geostatistics.
+Furthermore, temporal forecast are not in the focus of our paper, because we assume that there are temporal structural breaks.